 Preheat your oven to 350 F (176 C).
 Line an 8-inch baking pan with parchment paper.

 In a large mixing bowl, stir together melted butter and sugars until well combined.
-Add in egg yolks, starter and rum, if using.
+Add in egg yolks, sourdough discard and rum, if using.
 Stir until all of the ingredients are combined, your mixture will lighten in color.
 Sift and stir in flour, baking powder and salt into the butter mixture.
 Fold mix-ins into the batter.

 Scoop the batter into the pan and spread into an even layer.
 The batter will be very thick, but be sure that you get it into the corners.